PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 The pause stretched to a such a length that the Chamberlain gently prompted, "Sire?"

 "Advantage?" asked the Duke, unable, with his formal, courtly upbringing, to understand how having a goat might be an advantage.
-It's not that there were no goats in the Mercian Empire.
-It's that his entire life had been carefully constructed to insulate him from all creatures that were shaggy and uncultured.
+It was not that there were no goats in the Mercian Empire.
+It was that his entire life had been carefully constructed to insulate him from all creatures that were shaggy and uncultured.

 "He had knowledge of my best NannyGoat."